RedHatGov/fips-openjdk-rhel/README.md

 The SunPKCS11 provider configuration in the `java.security` policy file sets a single NSS database for all java processes on the RHEL host.
-To tailor that to specific local users or daemon processes that have a definedhome directory, the configuration script in this project initializes an NSS database that's unique to the local user's home directory.
-The script will also modify the global `java.security` policy file to refer to the NSS database in the local user home directory.
+To tailor that to specific local users or daemon processes that have a defined home directory, the configuration script in this project initializes an NSS database that's unique to the local user's home directory.
+The script will also modify the global `java.security` policy file to refer to the NSS configuration in the local user home directory.

     cd
     git clone https://github.com/rlucente-se-jboss/fips-openjdk-rhel.git